Use “ADHD” To Seize This Galileo Moment – Beyond Abstractions

 We must now walk with Galileo by asking the following questions;

 - Is the person overthinking – disorganized?
 Key question.

 - Are they acting without thinking?

 - Are they avoiding segments of reality?

 A “yes” to any of the above may indicate a de-synchronization in brain functioning and working memory – and can encourage improved ways of thinking that can change the course of treatment.
 Executive function, dealing with changing reality remains the primary target.
-If your timing is off, you won’t look intelligent because you can’t perform syncrhonistically with the changing universe.
+If your timing is off, you won’t look intelligent because you can’t perform in synchrony with the changing universe.

 All these issues are detailed more comprehensively in New ADHD Medication Rules.
 It’s a book about synchronizing brain science with common sense.

 Diagnostic & Medication Treatment Corrections

 Applying metacognition, or thinking more carefully about the biomedical process of thinking, encourages several important improvements in both targets and process.
 These links will take you to Video Examples that provide further explanations.